 Creating the ParticleRenderable Object

 Recall that a SimpleShader/Renderable pair of objects must be defined to interface the GLSL shader to the game engine.
-With the default particle shader object defined to interface to the GLSL particle_fs shader, you can now create a new Renderable object to support the drawing of particles.
+With the default particle shader object defined to interface to the GLSL particle_fs shader, you can now create a new Renderable object type to support the drawing of particles.
 Fortunately, the detailed behaviors of a particle, or a textured position, is identical to that of a TextureRenderable with the exception of the different shader.
 As such, the definition of the ParticleRenderable object is trivial.

-In the src/engine/renderables folder, crate particle_renderable.js file, import from defaultShaders for accessing the particle shader and from TextureRenderable for the base class.
+In the src/engine/renderables folder, create the particle_renderable.js file, import from defaultShaders for accessing the particle shader and from TextureRenderable for the base class.
 Define the ParticleRenderable to be a subclass of TextureRenderable, and set the proper default shader in the constructor.
+Remember to export the class.

 import * as defaultShaders from "../core/shader_resources.js";